 Second reference: the office.
 The office, along with Facilities Maintenance – Shops, houses K-State Salina facilities staff and services.

 Second reference: the shops.
 The shops, along with the Facilities Maintenance – Office, houses K-State Salina facilities staff and services.

 Second reference: Fairchild.
-It contains the Graduate School, Research and Sponsored Programs, International Programs and the Office of Student Financial Assistance.
-It was built in 1894.
-A minor addition came in 1903 with the construction of a second story on the building’s south end.
-It was originally used as the Library and Agricultural Science Hall until that moved to the north wing of Farrell Library in 1927.
-Then, for a time, Fairchild housed the departments of Entomology, Geology, Zoology, History and Government.
-The building was named for George T. Fairchild, third president of what was then Kansas State Agricultural College.
-A bronze bust sits in front of Fairchild to commemorate William Alexander Harris, former U.S. representative and senator from Kansas.
+It contains the Office of Research and Sponsored Programs, the Office of International Programs and the Office of Student Financial Assistance.
+It was built in 1894 and originally was used as the Library and Agricultural Science Hall until that moved to the north wing of Farrell Library in 1927.
+Then, for a time, Fairchild housed the entomology, geology, zoology, history and government departments.
+The building is named for George T. Fairchild, third president of what was then Kansas State Agricultural College.

 Second reference: Fiedler.
 Phase III of the K-State Engineering Complex, Fiedler was built in 2000 and increased the size of the K-State Engineering Complex by 75,700 square feet.
 It was named for George Fiedler, a 1925 and 1934 K-State graduate who earned a place in the K-State Engineering Hall of Fame.
 Fiedler houses the engineering library and auditoriums, meeting rooms and computer labs for the College of Engineering.